-Blepharoplasty, commonly known as an eye lift, is surgery on the eyelid by removing the fatty or excess tissue that causes drooping eye lids or puffy eyes.
-Blepharoplasty can rejuvenate one’s appearance.
-You are able to look younger without a drastic change to the face.
+Blepharoplasty, commonly known as an eye lift, is surgery for the eyelid by addressing fat pockets as well as excess tissue that causes drooping eye lids or puffy eyes.
+Blepharoplasty can make a real difference in your appearance.
+Dr. Prasad’s style and technical skills is well known for creating natural results.

-QUESTION: Eyelid Belpharoplasty Risks, Problems, What to Know in Advance
+QUESTION: Eyelid Blepharoplasty Risks, Problems, What to Know in Advance

 ANSWER: Blepharoplasty 101